About The Diamond Approach

 In a small group, different students take turns working with the teacher.
 This has the added advantage that you can learn from others as they inquire with the teacher.
 You learn about territory that others are exploring, which may be relevant to you at some other time.
 You also learn more about how to inquire, since you see how the teacher guides others.
 Regular small group participation is also highly recommended to engage the path deeply.

 Finally there are ways of engaging the Diamond Approach online through various programs offered by DAO (Diamond Approach Online) or by teachers in their own capacity.

-The Learn to Inquire course that I offer through this website is one element of this broader online approach.
+The Dive-In 1 Inquiry Course – Mindful Inquiry that I offer is one element of this broader online approach.

 Diamond Approach Path